 14.6: Lebanese Army and Lebanese Hezbollah units are in supply everywhere in Lebanon.
 These units can also be supplied from Damascus.

-14.7: Kurdish Peshmerga guerrilla units are in supply as long as they are on a space marked with the symbol of their own organisation: KDP for the Iraqi Kurds, PYD for the Syrian Kurds, PKK for the Turkish Kurds If they are outside their own political zone, they must trace a valid supply line to a friendly controlled space bearing the symbol of their own organisation (KDP, PKK or PYD).
+14.7: Kurdish Peshmerga guerrilla units are in supply as long as they are on a space marked with the symbol of their own organisation: KDP for the Iraqi Kurds, PYD for the Syrian Kurds, PKK for the Turkish Kurds.
+If they are outside their own political zone, they must trace a valid supply line to a friendly controlled space bearing the symbol of their own organisation (KDP, PKK or PYD).

 14.8: IS jihadi units are supplied (by the local populace) as long as they are in a space marked with the IS symbol.
 If they move out of the zones controlled by IS, they must trace a valid supply line to a friendly controlled space bearing the IS symbol.